OctopusDeploy/blog/blog/2022-02/jenkins-ten-plugins/index.md

 ## Bonus recommendation: Octopus Deploy

-We’d be remiss not to mention our own [Octopus Deploy plugin](https://plugins.jenkins.io/octopusdeploy/), which connects Octopus to your Jenkins pipeline.
+It wouldn't be right if we didn't mention our own [Octopus Deploy plugin](https://plugins.jenkins.io/octopusdeploy/), which connects Octopus to your Jenkins pipeline.

 Once Jenkins has finished compiling, testing, and packaging your code, our plugin can: